Baton Rouge General to allow limited patient visitation

 BATON ROUGE – Since early March, most hospitals around the country limited or banned patient visitation due to the COVID-19 health crisis.

-But as Louisiana continues to see a reduction in the number of coronavirus cases, officials at Baton Rouge General have decided it's safe to relax certain visitation rules.
+But as Louisiana continues to see a reduction in its number of local coronavirus cases, officials at Baton Rouge General have decided it's safe to relax certain visitation rules.

 Beginning Monday, June 1, Baton Rouge General will allow one visitor per patient with specific guidelines to ensure the continued safety of patients, staff and visitors.